pal03377/master-thesis/thesis.typ

 The automated generation of feedback is a challenging task, yet it is crucial for the success of online learning: It is difficult for teachers to provide feedback to each student individually in courses with a large number of students~@ArTEMiS.
 The number of students in computer science courses at universities is steadily increasing.
 At the Technical University of Munich, the number of full-time students#footnote[i.e., full-time equivalents] has recently increased by more than 2,400 within five years#footnote[TUM in Zahlen 2020, https://mediatum.ub.tum.de/doc/1638190/1638190.pdf].

 The current state of the art does not yet provide a satisfactory solution to fully automating the feedback process for most types of exercises.
-However, the process of providing individual feedback to each student can be supported by semi-automatic feedback systems, e.g. the CoFee framework for textual exercises presented by Bernius et al~@cofee.
+However, the process of providing individual feedback to each student can be supported by semi-automatic feedback systems, e.g. the CoFee framework for text exercises presented by Bernius et al~@cofee.
 The implementation of the CoFee framework is called _Athena_#footnote[Source code and setup documentation available on https://github.com/ls1intum/Athena-CoFee, last visited August 17th, 2023] and is integrated into the _Artemis_ learning platform#footnote[Source code and links to the documentation available on https://github.com/ls1intum/Artemis, last visited August 14th, 2023] that is developed and used at the Technical University of Munich.
 From 2019 to 2021, this integration effectively streamlined the grading process for 34 exercises~@cofee2.

 Cremer and Michel recently enhanced the system in two key dimensions: adding support for more languages in text assessments and increasing the system's capacity to handle a higher workload~#cite("atheneLanguage", "atheneLoadBalancer").